 Review digest

 At-home IPL promises clinic-style results for a fraction of the price, and the reviews range from "it genuinely works" to "you'll end up at the clinic anyway."
 We pulled a dermatologist, an esthetician and two people who used a device for 10-12 months, and lined up their verdicts.
-The short version: it works as hair reduction if you stay consistent - and the money question comes down to your device price versus what laser costs where you live.
+The short version: it works as hair reduction if you stay consistent, and the money question comes down to your device price versus what laser costs where you live.

 Reviews are summarized and linked; each verdict is the creator's own.
 We are not affiliated with these channels.